Church of Ireland United Dioceses of Cork Cloyne and Ross

 which contributes hugely to the life and running of the school.
 Parents are encouraged to share

 their time and talents in support of school activities: art activities, gardening, sports and other

 pastimes.
 Social occasions, online communication portals and parent-teacher meetings provide

 opportunities for parents and staff to get to know one another.
 These communications are central

 to the wellbeing of pupils and staff.

 The staff members are encouraged and facilitated, where possible, in any further professional development opportunities that arise. (e.g. PDST/NCSE courses, external facilitators at CP meetings, Summer Courses etc.).
 The School reflects on the teaching and learning, the wellbeing and school environment when engaged in school self-evaluation and planning for the future.
 The Code of Behaviour centres on the value of respect for yourself and for others.
 Inclusion and participation of minority groups are an important part of school life.
-For example, the school holds an Intercultural Day, a day where all cultures in the community are celebrated.
+For example, the school holds intercultural events where all cultures in the community are celebrated.